 The University recognizes the Student Government Association as the governing body of the students.
-The SGA plays a vital role in policy-making procedures, serving as a voice for students and settling student grievances.
+The SGA plays a vital role in policy-making procedures, serving as a voice for students.
 The president of the Student Government Association is a full voting member of the Board of Trustees of UNC Asheville.